 Can’t take the summer heat?
 From city pools to ice skating and ice cream parlors, beat the heat by visiting one of these Stockton, California destinations to keep cool this summer.

 Nothing beats relaxing in or next to the pool on a hot, summer day.
 Maybe you’re lucky enough to have a friend with a pool.
-However, if you are out of options, you’ll have to settle for the nearest public pool.
-Kids will frolic during the peak of the heat five public pools throughout Stockton.
-The City of Stockton’s Community Service Department contracts with the local nonprofit organization, YMCA of San Joaquin County.
-The public pools operate Memorial Day weekend through Labor Day Weekend and admission varies between $2-$3 per person for daily enjoyment!
+However, if no one in your circle has that option, you’ll have to settle for the nearest public pool.
+Kids will frolic during the peak of the heat at five public pools throughout Stockton.
+The City of Stockton’s Community Service Department contracts with the local nonprofit organization, YMCA of San Joaquin County, to make these pools available.
+The public pools operate Memorial Day weekend through Labor Day Weekend and admission varies between $2 per person and $5 for family time for daily enjoyment!

 Pool Locations (click below to get turn-by-turn directions):

 PRO-TIP: Book a room at a Stockton hotel.
 Swim in the pool, order room service, and pretend that home and all the responsibilities of everyday life are minutes away!